oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 represents failed changes in the delta response as follows:
 - Failed deletes in the request MUST be represented in the response as either entities or entity references, annotated with the term `Core.DataModificationException`, see
 [OData-VocCore](#ODataVocCore).
-If the deleted entity specified a reason of `deleted`, or the target collection is an entity set or contained navigation property, then the value of `failedOperation` MUST be `delete`, otherwise `unlink`.
+If the deleted entity specified a reason of `deleted`, or the target collection is an entity set or containment navigation property, then the value of `failedOperation` MUST be `delete`, otherwise `unlink`.
 - Failed inserts within the request MUST be represented in the response as deleted entities annotated with the term `Core.DataModificationException` with a `failedOperation` value of `insert`.
 - Failed updates within the request SHOULD be annotated in the response with the term `Core.DataModificationException` with a `failedOperation` value of `update`.
-- Failed added links within the request MUST represented in the response as deleted links annotated with the term `Core.DataModificationException` with a `failedOperation` value of `link`.
+- Failed added links within the request MUST be represented in the response as deleted links annotated with the term `Core.DataModificationException` with a `failedOperation` value of `link`.
-- Failed deleted links within the request MUST represented in the response as added links annotated with the term `Core.DataModificationException` with a `failedOperation` value of `unlink`.
+- Failed deleted links within the request MUST be represented in the response as added links annotated with the term `Core.DataModificationException` with a `failedOperation` value of `unlink`.
 - Delta collections within the request are returned as delta collections in the response, according to these same rules.
 - Collections within the request are represented as collections in the response according to the rules specified in [Replace a Collection of Entities](#ErrorHandlingwhenReplacingaCollectionofEntities).